golubitsky/blog/_posts/2022-02-26-Brisk-Walk-Playlist-3.md

 Both of these pianists transcended "jazz" or else redefined "jazz".

 Both remained true "pianists" — and did not become "keyboardists".
-There's nothing wrong with electric pianos and synthesizers, but unlike others of their generation, their prolific recorded output was composed almost entirely of performances at the acoustic piano.
+There's nothing wrong with electric pianos and synthesizers, but unlike others of their era (in particular, Herbie Hancock), their prolific recorded output was composed almost entirely of performances at the acoustic piano.

 ### McCoy Tyner